chainer/chainer/docs/source/chainerx/tutorial/index.rst

 Additionally, and most importantly, the array in ChainerX :class:`chainerx.ndarray`, distinguishes itself from NumPy and CuPy arrays in the following two aspects.

 Automatic differentiation
-    Graph construction and backpropagation is built into the array meaning that any function, including the NumPy-like functions can be backpropagated through.
+    Graph construction and backpropagation is built into the array, meaning that any function, including the NumPy-like functions, can be backpropagated through.
-    It is in Chainer terms, a NumPy/CuPy array with :class:`chainer.Variable` properties.
+    In Chainer terms, it is a NumPy/CuPy array with :class:`chainer.Variable` properties.

 Device agnosticism
     Arrays can be allocated on any device belonging to any backend, in contrast to NumPy/CuPy arrays which are implemented for specific computing platforms (i.e. CPUs/GPUs respectively).